NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Dark Persona's Presence.md

 When you Unleash your Psyche, all your rage and pain-the portion of your psyche dedicated to cruel retribution-come along with it.

-The force of your dark persona's negativity batters constantly against all creatures in a @Template\[emanation|distance:30\] when you Unleash your Psyche and for as long as your Psyche is Unleashed.
+The force of your dark persona's negativity batters constantly against all creatures in a 30-foot emanation when you Unleash your Psyche and for as long as your Psyche is Unleashed.
 A creature must attempt a Will check save against your spell DC the first time it enters the emanation, or if it's in the emanation when you take this action; it doesn't need to attempt a save again, even if it leaves the emanation and returns.
 A creature frightened by your Dark Persona's Presence can't decrease its frightened value below 1 while within the emanation.

 * * *